Return of the King (The Boondocks)

 "Return of the King" is the ninth episode of the first season of the animated television series The Boondocks.
-It originally aired in the United States on Cartoon Network's late-night programming block Adult Swim on January 15, 2006.
-The episode's name was taken from The Lord of the Rings volume The Return of the King.
-It won a Peabody Award in 2006.
+The episode was written by series creator Aaron McGruder and directed by Kalvin Lee, and originally aired in the United States on Cartoon Network's late-night programming block Adult Swim on January 15, 2006.

+The episode's name is a reference of The Lord of the Rings volume The Return of the King.
+The episode won a Peabody Award in 2006.

 Plot

 The episode begins with two epigraphs:

 Huey Freeman narrates an alternate version of history in which Martin Luther King Jr. survived his assassination attempt on April 4, 1968, but fell into a 32-year coma.
 Awakening in October 2000, he experiences a resurgence of popularity and signs a deal to write his autobiography.
 He shows up to vote for the 2000 U.S. presidential election, but is "turned away due to voting irregularity".

-A biopic based on King's life is released shortly after the September 11 attacks, and becomes a box office flop as a result.
-During an appearance on Politically Incorrect, King states that the teachings of his Christian faith require him to "turn the other cheek," even with respect to enemies such as Al-Qaeda.
+A biopic based on King's life is released a week and a half after the September 11 attacks, and becomes a box office flop as a result.
+During an appearance on Politically Incorrect, King states that the teachings of his Christian faith require him to "turn the other cheek," even with respect to enemies such as al-Qaeda.
 His commentary draws severe scorn from major news outlets and the White House, and his popularity plummets.

 During a book signing in Woodcrest attended by no one, Huey and Robert Freeman meet King.
 Robert had participated in the Montgomery bus boycott, but has harbored a long-standing grudge against Rosa Parks because she received all the attention for refusing to give up her seat when Robert was sitting next to her, too, neither arrested nor acknowledged the same way Parks was.
 Huey and Robert offer to let King stay with them while he is in town.
 Following an uneasy family dinner with King, Tom DuBois, and Uncle Ruckus as guests, Huey and King watch television together and King bemoans the state of black popular culture.
 Huey tells him that the deterioration occurred because the culture was waiting for King or another strong leader to emerge.